 Study results indicate a need for greater disabled pedestrian safety.
 Communities should take into account the Americans with Disabilities Acts requirements when designing roads and sidewalks.

-If you or a loved one were injured after being hit by car, contact the experienced car accident attorneys at Greg Coleman Law today.
+If you or a loved one were injured after being hit by car, contact the experienced car accident attorneys in the Knoxville office of Greg Coleman Law today.
 Our injury attorneys will fight to get you the justice you deserve.

 Call us at (865) 247-0080 TODAY for a free consultation.